fansunqi/ToolChainVideo/README.md

 - **Python Version**: Python 3.9 or newer installed on your system.
 - **API Keys**: Obtain API keys from one or more of the following services:
   - OpenAI (for access to models like GPT-3.5)
-  - Google Cloud (for access to models like OCR)
-  - Google Search (for access to search online)
 - **Python Dependencies**: Install all necessary Python libraries as specified in the `requirements.txt` file.
 You can install these dependencies using the following command:
   ```python
   pip install -r requirements.txt